-Living in Puerto Rico, from Canada
+Living in South Africa, from Australia

-Living in Puerto Rico, from Egypt
+Living in South Africa, from Canada

 Repatriation poses a whole set of challenges, which are similar to what you go through when moving abroad.
 Belongings need shipping, administrative issues need settling and culture shock sets in again.
 However, the differences are not to be underestimated.
 We tell you how to best deal with it.